departmentfortransport/street-manager-docs/docs/_articles/business-rules-–-version-1-34.md

   * Reinstatements
 * S81 may be cancelled or resolved at any S81 status other than at 'cancelled' or 'resolved'.
 * See works statuses for more details on how works records are differentiated.
+* Permit Applicatio (PA) can be linked to a section 81 from permit details page.
+** One PA can be linked to one section 81.
+** Linked section 81 will be displayed on the permit details page, as a hyperlink ** Linked PA will be displayed on the section 81 details page, as a hyperlink ** At this time, there is no way to un-link a linked section 81 and PA.
+* A Highway Authority (HA) can reassign a S81 to a rifferent promoter.
+** This can be done from  S81 details page - only if section 81 has a status of “Rejected” or “Cancelled”.
+** This will set the status of re-assigned section 81 to: "Submitted".

 ### 14.5.
 S81 statuses